EveryoneDestroysTheWorld/game/README.md

-# Everyone Destroys the World
+# Everyone Destroys the World: Turf War
-Everyone Destroys the World is a battle game by Beastslash where you get magical powers and items to wreck the stage and win.
+Turf War is a game mode where players get magical powers and items to wreck the stage and win.
+This repository serves as an implementation of the Turf War design standards.

 ## Credits
 This game is being developed and published by Beastslash.
 To see a full list of people on the Everyone Destroys the World Team and outside contributors, see [CONTRIBUTORS.md](./CONTRIBUTORS.md).